-If you are buying coffee from a mom-n-pop roastery, or even from a larger chain like Starbucks, chances are that they are roasting coffee mostly from places that are not in the United States.
+If you’re buying coffee from a mom-n-pop roastery, or even from a larger chain like Starbucks, chances are that they are roasting coffee mostly from places that are not in the United States.
 Coffee has a long history and has been consumed in many parts of the world for centuries.

 Most people know the story that is said to have taken place in Ethiopia.
 Kaldi, a goatherd, discovered one of his goats “hyped-up” from eating the cherries of what we know today as the coffee shrub or tree (depending on the size).
 Whether this story is a myth or fact is beside the point.
-Coffee consumption most likely did originate in Ethiopia.
+Coffee consumption most likely originated in Ethiopia.
 It spread east into the Arabian Peninsula and, with the advent of Islam, spread throughout the rest of the Middle East and into the Mediterranean region.

 Where is Coffee Grown in the US?
 The 3 Places

 So, here we are today on the other side of the globe.
-While Indonesia and Ethiopia remain in the top five coffee exporters worldwide, the front-runners are in the West, Brazil and Colombia namely.
+While Indonesia and Ethiopia remain in the top five coffee exporters worldwide, the front-runners are in the West, Brazil, and Colombia namely.
 But for those of us who live in the United States, maybe we want something local.
 Where is coffee grown in the United States, if at all?
 Coffee thrives south of the Equator- can it grow even in the southern regions of the US?

 1. Hawaiian Kona Coffee